 The IMO however has some concerns about proposals to provide free access to the contraceptive pill through pharmacists.
-While this option may seemingly provide ease of access the IMO are concerned that patient safety and quality of care may be compromised.
+While this option may seemingly provide ease of access this opt inhibits GPs from providing a comprehensive sexual health service.

 There are numerous forms of contraception available and needs and preferences are different for women at different stages in their life.
 Individuals and couples must be able to make an informed choice about contraception based on age, sex, individual medical history, family history the efficacy of the contraception, potential side effects, etc.